LukaszKopyto/ai_flashcards/README.md

 - **Tailwind CSS 4**: A utility-first CSS framework for creating responsive designs.
 - **Shadcn/ui**: A component library for building modern, accessible UIs.

+## Testing Tools

+- **Unit & Integration Testing**: Vitest with Vue Test Utils and Testing Library for component and service testing.
+- **End-to-End Testing**: Playwright for multi-browser automated testing.

 ## Getting Started Locally

 Follow these steps to set up the project locally: